fahadsultan/potpourri/_sources/latex.md

 ## Lists

-You can create different types of list using _environments_, which are used to encapsulate the LATEX code required to implement a specific typesetting feature.
+You can create different types of list using _environments_, which are used to encapsulate the LaTeX code required to implement a specific typesetting feature.
 An environment starts with `\begin{environment-name}` and ends with `\end{environment-name}` where environment-name might be `figure`, `tabular` or one of the list types: `itemize` for unordered lists or `enumerate` for ordered lists.

 ### Unordered lists